microsoft/aurorabp-sample-data/README.md

 ### Data Access Committee

 Requests for [data access](docs/README.md) are reviewed by the Data Access Committee.
-During review, submitting investigator and primary investigator may be contacted for verification.
-For further information regarding data access, contact: aurorabp@microsoft.com
+During review, the submitting investigator and primary investigator may be contacted for verification.
+The information you will need to gather for a submitting a Data Use Application as well as a link to the form are listed below.
+For additional questions regarding data access, contact: aurorabp@microsoft.com

 ---